ddyszkiewicz/justTHEdocs/index.md

 This manual provides instructions on how to apply toothpaste onto a toothbrush.
 It is an essential step for proper oral hygiene.
 Refer to the instructions and figures below to complete this procedure.

 II.
 Prerequisites
-In order to begin applying toothpaste onto a toothbrush, meet the following conditions:
+You need to meet the following conditions to begin applying toothpaste onto a toothbrush:

 1. Obtain a toothbrush and a toothpaste.
 <!-- first note  -->
-*Note: You can buy toothbrushes and toothpastes at supermarkets (usually found in the cosmetics aisle), pharmacies, or online.
+*Note: You can buy toothbrushes and toothpastes at supermarkets (usually found in the cosmetics aisle), drugstores, pharmacies, or online.
 See Figures 1 and 2 for a visual reference.*

 2. Open the outer packaging of the toothbrush and get the toothbrush out.